MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office_DocsUI_FileOperations_OpenFileWithReason

 This event is collected for Office applications running under Apple platforms.
-The event records when a file open operation takes place and is used to understand and prioritize user-experiences based on file open operation information such as location categories “ServiceType” and from where within Application the user requested to open a file.
+The event records when a file open operation takes place and is used to understand and prioritize user-experiences based on file open operation information such as location categories "ServiceType" and from where within Application the user requested to open a file.

 The following fields are collected:

-- **Data_IsCandidateDropboxFile** - This is a Boolean value that is logged if by inspecting the path of the file we think it might be from a folder that is sync’d by Drop Box.
+- **Data_IsCandidateDropboxFile** - This is a Boolean value that is logged if by inspecting the path of the file we think it might be from a folder that is sync'd by Drop Box.

 - **Data_IsSignedIn** - Whether or not a user is signed in when the file is saved.

 - **Data_OpenReason** - The open reason is a numerical value that indicates from where within the application a user opened a file.

-- **Data_ServiceType** - An abstract numerical categorization of the location of a file like “SharePoint”, “OneDrive”, “Local”, “WOPI”, etc., and explicitly not the actual location of the file.
+- **Data_ServiceType** - An abstract numerical categorization of the location of a file like "SharePoint", "OneDrive", "Local", "WOPI", etc., and explicitly not the actual location of the file.

 #### Office_DocsUI_FileOperations_SaveToURL

 This event is collected for Office applications running under Apple platforms.
-The event records when a “save as” operation takes place and is used to understand and prioritize user-experiences based on file operation information such as location categories and the first four characters of the extension.
-A “save as” operation occurs whenever a user creates a new file and saves it for the first time or saves a copy of an existing file to a new location.
+The event records when a "save as" operation takes place and is used to understand and prioritize user-experiences based on file operation information such as location categories and the first four characters of the extension.
+A "save as" operation occurs whenever a user creates a new file and saves it for the first time or saves a copy of an existing file to a new location.

 The following fields are collected:

-- **Data_FileExtension** - The first four characters of the new file’s extension.
+- **Data_FileExtension** - The first four characters of the new file's extension.

 - **Data_IsNewFileCreation** - Indicates if the save operation is for a new file or a copy of an existing file.